Rutgers’ Stringer offers condolences to Imus family

 ”The Rutgers family has found peace through the years, and we are proud of our response to hateful words spoken years ago,” the statement said. ”We are proud of the positive change it has brought about and the lesson that came with it – women and African Americans should be treated with respect, not only in the media, but in all walks of life.
 It is our prayer that Don finds eternal peace in his passing and we wish his family strength.”

 Stringer said she hasn’t thought much about Imus since forgiving him years ago.
-She said she met with Imus he used the slur and he told her he ”didn’t come to save his job but to save his soul.
+She said she met with Imus after he used the slur on his radio show and he told her he ”didn’t come to save his job but to save his soul.
 That’s what he said, and he felt remorse for the words he said.

 ”To say that it didn’t hurt isn’t true.
 But if you allow those hurtful things to consume you, they own you,” she added. ”We’ve forgiven him and moved on.”